TomHallford/FCP-Block-5/README.md

 Enter the folder containing FCP_assignment.py using git bash

+IMPORTRANT Tips: Before Running the program, the user should import these libraries:
+--numpy, argparse, matplotlib.pyplot, matplotlib.cm, random, math--

 The Flags for the python file are as follows:
 =====task 1=====
 -ising_model